National Occupational Standards

-National occupational standards (NOS) provide benchmarks for competent performance.
+National Occupational Standards (NOS) provide benchmarks for competent performance.
 The content is led by demand and based on evidence from industry.
-The NOS underpin vocational training, apprenticeships and qualifications across the UK, in all sectors and occupations.
+The NOS underpin vocational training, apprenticeships, frameworks and qualifications across the UK, in all sectors and occupations.
 CITB develops and maintains these standards for the construction industry.

 To pass an NVQ or unit for qualification successfully, learners have to provide work-based evidence of their ability.
 For a limited number of additional items in a unit, it is possible to show their skills in a simulated environment (off-the-job) - although this must be conducted according to assessment regulations.